It's You or No One: Reception

-In his Allmusic review, critic JT Griffith wrote "Like Love Swings, It's You or No One is upbeat first and melancholy "the morning after." ...the two make a great pair of conceptual love albums.
-Familiar territory for Darin, but filled with moving, solid interpretations."
+In a review for AllMusic, critic JT Griffith wrote "Like Love Swings, It's You or No One is upbeat first and melancholy "the morning after. ...Familiar territory for Darin, but filled with moving, solid interpretations."

-The album received very little attention on initial release, with only Cash Box out of the trade magazines giving it a review, referring to it as a "sure-fire sales item."
+Cash Box referred to it as a "sure-fire sales item."

+Nigel Hunter of Disc notes "There are strings on hand to sigh softly in the background aud occasinoally on the fun side a gentle ... swing from the rhythm section.